 SciStarter in the Classroom

-SciStarter believes that a hands-on, face-to-face experience with science enables us to learn how to think critically.
-When we choose to learn by doing, we begin to formulate questions, experiment, and seek our own answers.
+When we engage in hands-on, authentic real world science, we make observations, begin to formulate questions, experiment, and ultimately construct deeper understanding about the natural world.
 Sometimes, it opens our eyes to how little we actually know about the world.
 The merits of engaging in citizen science abound, benefiting both participants and researchers.

 Help scientists learn more about butterflies and the environment by submitting butterfly count from 15 minutes of observation.
 Counting butterflies for just fifteen minutes could help scientists better understand the environment.
 The Big Butterfly Count is a recently started national survey that hopes to engage citizen scientists by creating easy and engaging survey methods.
 This is an easy, fun, and meaningful way to engage in science.
 Print out an identification poster, get outside, and start counting!